 118 Bell Street, Glasgow.
 Demolished.

 This old establishment was situated in Bell Street just off High Street, it has now been demolished with flats being built on the site.
-To read the full history of this once popular bar click here.
+To read the full history of this once popular bar check out our book here.

 This old pub was formerly called the Pop Inn.